The "Présentes" immersive exhibition

 Production: Simone Merli, Douglas Pisterman

-With the exceptional participation of Mika, interpreting texts by Etel Adnan
+With the exceptional participation of Mika, performing the texts of Etel Adnan

 Voices: Fanny Mulay Winter, Youka Snell, Joanna Deborah Bussinger, Larissa Tsevi-Unterdörfer, Fernando Morales, Noah Slee, Simone Ferrante